Accessing Spark logs

 YARN logs command

-The YARN logs command can retrieve logs for a specific application ID.
+This section is about the YARN CLI command (yarn logs) to retrieve logs for a specific application ID.
 The application ID can be found in the YARN ResourceManager UI.

 yarn logs -applicationId <application_id>